toov00/CVE_SCRAPER/README.md

 Keep in mind that keyword search is case-insensitive and matches anywhere in the description.
 For best results, use specific technology names or library identifiers rather than generic terms.

-## Logging

-The tool uses Python's standard logging module.
-By default, it logs at INFO level, showing:
-- When fetching starts and completes
-- Progress updates during large fetches
-- Errors and warnings
-- Summary statistics

-You can adjust the logging level by modifying the `logging.basicConfig()` call in `cve_fetcher.py` if you need more or less verbosity.

-## Output Files

-When you run the default script, it saves all fetched CVEs to `recent_cves.json`.
-This file contains a JSON array of all CVE objects, making it easy to:
-- Share results with team members
-- Import into other analysis tools
-- Build dashboards or reports
-- Track changes over time (by comparing files from different runs)

-The JSON is pretty-printed with 2-space indentation for readability.
-The file uses UTF-8 encoding and preserves all special characters.

 ## Troubleshooting

 **Problem: Getting rate limit errors even with an API key**